-^{} Numbers are from S&P Capital IQ as of October 2019, the date initial compensation reviews were conducted by the Compensation Committee.
+- Numbers are from S&P Capital IQ as of October 2019, the date initial compensation reviews were conducted by the Compensation Committee. - † As of September 2019

 In October 2019, Meridian made a report to the Compensation Committee on publicly disclosed executive pay data, which the Compensation Committee considered when making its 2020 compensation decisions.
 Meridian used compensation peer data from the above companies for each position that our executive officers hold to the extent available.